jasoncc2020/yongjiguan-academic-homepage/content/en/post/Post2/index.md

   image: 2014-2.png
 ---

-Our paper on Classification of first-episode schizophrenia, chronic schizophrenia and healthy control based on brain network of mismatch negativity by graph neural network accept on IEEE tNSRE
+The 4st Journal Paper **Classification of first-episode schizophrenia, chronic schizophrenia and healthy control based on brain network of mismatch negativity by graph neural network** is accepted by **IEEE tNSRE**.

 {{< gallery >}}